citusdata/citus/src/backend/distributed/README.md

 ### Parallel background task execution

-A big benefit of the bacground task infrastructure is that it can execute tasks and jobs in parallel.
+A big benefit of the background task infrastructure is that it can execute tasks and jobs in parallel.
 This can make rebalancing go much faster especially in clusters with many nodes.
 To ensure that we're not doing too many tasks in parallel though we have a few ways to limit concurrency: